2025 Nursing Knowledge: Big Data Science Conference

 David Boyd, DNP, RN, CNS, CPHIMS, NI-BC is the regional director for nursing informatics in patient care services for Kaiser Permanente, Northern California.
 David’s areas of interest include using electronic health records and information technologies to enhance professional nursing practice & well-being, advance decision support tools, support nursing leadership and regulatory compliance, and align health care quality and information system governance.
 David co-chairs the NKBDS Transforming Documentation Workgroup.
 He earned his Doctor of Nursing Practice degree in 2013, with informatics focus from the University of Minnesota.
 He holds national certification as an American Nurses Credentialing Center (ANCC) Informatics Nurse and is CPHIMS certified.

-Jane M. Carrington, PhD, RN, FAMIA, FAAN, is Associate Professor and Dorothy M. Smith Endowed Chair and Director of the Florida Blue Center for Health Care Quality at the University of Florida, College of Nursing.
-Dr. Carrington has over 25 years of experience in nursing informatics.
-She started as a clinical analyst, building and implementing clinical systems.
+Jane M. Carrington, PhD, RN, FAMIA, FAAN, Dr. Carrington has 26 years of experience in nursing informatics.
+She began her career in nursing informatics as a clinical analyst, building and implementing clinical systems.
 Then pursued a Doctor of Philosophy in Nursing, with emphasis in informatics and nursing systems research.
 Her research has focused on nurses’ use of the electronic health record as a communication system for patients with a change of condition.
 Her framework that guides her research and suggests that communication and nurses’ experience and education contribute to patient outcomes.

 Connie White Delaney, Ph.D., RN, FAAN, FACMI, FNAP, serves as Professor & Dean, School of Nursing, University of Minnesota, serves as Core Faculty in the Institute for Health Informatics, and is the Knowledge Generation Lead for the National Center for Interprofessional Practice and Education.
 She served as Associate Director of the Clinical Translational Science Institute –Biomedical Informatics, and Acting Director of the Institute for Health Informatics (IHI) in the Academic Health Center from 2010-2015.
 She serves as an adjunct professor in the Faculty of Medicine and Faculty of Nursing at the University of Iceland, where she received the Doctor Scientiae Curationis Honoris Causa (Honorary Doctor of Philosophy in Nursing) in 2011.
 She is an elected Fellow in the American Academy of Nursing, American College of Medical Informatics, and National Academies of Practice.
 Delaney is the first Fellow in the College of Medical Informatics to serve as a Dean of Nursing.
 Delaney was an inaugural appointee to the USA Health Information Technology Policy Committee, Office of the National Coordinator, and Office of the Secretary for the U.S. Department of Health and Human Services (HHS).
 She is an active researcher in data and information technology standards for nursing and health care, and big data knowledge discovery.
 Delaney is past president of Friends of the National Institute of Nursing Research (FNINR) and past Vice-Chair of CGFNS, Inc. She holds a BSN with majors in nursing and mathematics, MA in Nursing, Ph.D.
 Educational Administration and Computer Applications, postdoctoral study in nursing & medical informatics, and a Certificate in Integrative Therapies & Healing Practices.